-Past service costs are recognised in profit or loss on the earlier of the date that the Company recognised restructuring-related costs.
+Past service costs are recognised in profit or loss on the earlier of the date of the plan amendment or curtailment and the date that the Company recognised restructuring-related costs.

-4.14 Provisions
+5.11 Provisions

 Provisions are recognised when the Company has a present obligation as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.